HloleloRampete/HLORAM373_BCL2401_GroupB_Hlolelo-Rampete_DJS02/README.md

 #### Starter Code

 The provided HTML and JavaScript setup a basic form for inputting two numbers (dividend and divider) and a button to perform the calculation.
 The current script captures form submissions and displays the division result.
-However, it lacks validation, error handling, and the logic to meet all user stories.
+However, **it lacks validation, error handling, and the logic to meet all user stories.**!!

 <h2 style="color:#e67e22">Resolved Stories</h2>